mbryzek/schema-evolution-manager/README.md

 ### Do a dry run

-    sem-apply --url postgresql://postgres@localhost/sample_development --dry_run
+    sem-apply --url postgresql://postgres@localhost/sample --dry_run

 You will likely see a number of create table statements (see data model section below).
 You should also see:

       [DRY RUN] Applying 20130318-214407.sql

-which tells you that if you apply these changes, that sql script will be applied to the sample_production db
+which tells you that if you apply these changes, that sql script will be applied to the sample db

 ### Apply the changes

-    sem-apply --url postgresql://postgres@localhost/sample_development
+    sem-apply --url postgresql://postgres@localhost/sample

 You will see:

-      Upgrading schema for postgres@localhost/sample_production
+      Upgrading schema for postgres@localhost/sample
       Applying 20130318-214407.sql

 Attempt to apply again:

-    sem-apply --url postgresql://postgres@localhost/sample_development
+    sem-apply --url postgresql://postgres@localhost/sample

 You will see:

-      Upgrading schema for postgres@localhost/sample_production
+      Upgrading schema for postgres@localhost/sample
         All scripts have been previously applied